Phonk: Early 2010s: Origins

+Late 2010s–2020s: Development

 By the end of 2017, phonk had shifted away from the "gritty, dark, Memphis-oriented sound", incorporating more modern vocals, with elements of jazz and classic hip hop.
 This stream of phonk has been described as "rare phonk" by Celsius, characterized by "more of a cleaner, almost mainstream trap sound".
 Between 2016 and 2018, phonk was one of the most listened genres on SoundCloud, with the hashtag #phonk among the most trending each year.

-Characteristics

-Directly inspired by 1990s Memphis rap, phonk is characterized by old Memphis rap vocals and samples from early 1990s hip hop.
-These are often combined with jazz and funk samples.
-The chopped and screwed technique is mainly used, in order to create a darker sound.

-A peculiarity of phonk is the fact that it is not anchored to a regional "scene": it is tied to SoundCloud itself as an online platform, which highlights subgenres derived from hip hop and experimental pop.
-Most phonk producers work independently from home.
-Notable artists associated with "new-age phonk" include DJ Smokey, DJ Yung Vamp, Soudiere, and Mythic.
+In the late 2010s, a subgenre called drift phonk emerged in Russia, social media platforms like TikTok popularized the style, which became conflated with the original phonk genre.
+In the mid-2020s, a Brazilian counterpart of phonk named funk automotivo became widely synonymous with the genre.
+Although phonk has evolved passed its original roots, writing for Pitchfork, music journalist Kieran Press-Reynolds cites artists such as Freddie Dredd and Suicideboys as continuing to release and produce songs in the genre's original style.
+The genre became associated with doomscrolling, across YouTube Shorts, TikTok, and Instagram Reels.